Deborah Jones Sherwood

 As a child growing up in the 50s, I don't recall having store bought costumes.
 I'm not sure if that's because there were no extra funds for something so frivolous, or because it was before prefab costumes were readily available.

 Two weeks before Halloween, my brothers and I rummaged through the 'rag bag' searching for treasures we could miraculously transform into costumes.
 I dreamed of being a princess, but usually ended up dressing like a hobo or witch.
-One year, my brother and I were particularly creative and dressed as Li'l Abner and Daisy Mae.
+One year, my brother, Robert, and I were particularly creative and dressed as Li'l Abner and Daisy Mae.

 Halloween night was as exciting as Christmas Eve.
 Waiting for the sun to go down was interminable torture.
 When Mama gave us the “go ahead” we bolted from the door running from house to house anticipating the plunder we would drag home in our bags.